JDeep1234/Iot-Projects-Part-B/face-detection/readme.md

-# Home Security - Face Detection
+# Home Security - Face Detection using Flask and ML

 ### Installation